-Ms Wroot explained that the Shared Services arrangements were created in 2016 to deliver a range of improvements and efficiencies for both North East Lincolnshire Council and North Lincolnshire Council.
-She stated that they had continually reviewed the joint service to identify what was best to share and collaborate with our neighbours.
+Ms Wroot explained that in 2016 Shared Services was created to deliver a range of improvements and efficiencies for both North East Lincolnshire Council and North Lincolnshire Council.
+She stated that they had continually reviewed the joint service on what was best to share and collaborate with our neighbours.
 Ms Wroot added that during 2020 another review had taken place leading to a report being taken to Cabinet to propose further reviews.
 Specifically, to consider whether it was good value to keep on sharing our services or whether there was a need to change and improve them.
-She explained that there was also a recommendation to review the governance arrangements as they were currently considered to be unwieldy.
-Therefore, a recommendation was put forward to provide more flexibility to operational leads.
-Ms Wroot stated that it didn't mean changing the principle of working together, it was more around moving to flexible governance arrangements Ms Wroot added that, following approval by Cabinet, a further report was submitted to the Shared Services Joint Committee on 18th December 2020 where it was agreed to support the demise of the joint committee, creating a more flexible and adaptive arrangement with assurance that future decisions would be taken through the Shared Services Board.
-Ms Wroot assured Members that if anything significant were to arise, the decision would be dealt with via the Cabinet decision making process.
+She explained that there was also a recommendation to review the governance arrangements as current arrangements are unweildy.
+Therefore, a recommendation was put forward to allow more flexibility to operational leads Ms Wroot stated that it didn't mean changing the principle of working together, it was more around moving to flexible governance arrangements Ms Wroot added that after the Cabinet report was approved a further report went to the Shared Services Joint Committee on 18th December 2020 where it was agreed and supported that the Joint Committee demise, creating a more flexible and adaptive arrangement with assurance that future decisions would be taken through the Shared Services Board.
+Ms Wroot assured Members that if anything significant were to arise the decision would be dealt with via the Cabinet decision making process.

 Members appreciated the need for the Shared Services Joint Committee not to meet regularly.
 One Member wondered what the process would be if the Portfolio Holder was not comfortable with a decision being made and how this would be dealt with.
 Mr Jones explained that as with any proposal it would be hoped that it already had the Portfolio Holders support as they would have been thoroughly briefed throughout the process.
-However, if there was a compelling argument, the proposal would be adjusted to suit the Portfolio Holder.
+However, if there was a compelling argument the proposal would be adjusted to suit the Portfolio Holder.
 He also confirmed that the route for the final decision would ultimately be via Cabinet.
 RESOLVED - That the update be noted.